FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 ## The danger of compromised passwords

-Compromised passwords allow unauthorized access to your systems.
+Breached passwords allow unauthorized access to your systems.
 If a user's credentials are known to another party, that party can access your systems acting as that user.
 Depending on data and functionality available in your systems, the results of unauthorized access could range from worrying to disastrous.

 ## How to avoid unauthorized access